Is Trane AC Worth the Extra Money?

 “It’s Hard to Stop a Trane” – Their Slogan Rests on the Back of the Trane Compressor

 While modern air conditioners consist of dozens of components, the compressor is still the “heart” of the unit.
 I don’t think you would find many HVAC service technicians that would argue that the Climatuff is a tank.
-If you know Trane’s slogan, “It’s hard to stop a Trane”, you may know they built that slogan on the Climatuff compressor’s back – it can take a lot of abuse.
+If you know Trane’s slogan, “It’s hard to stop a Trane”, you may know they built that slogan on the Climatuff compressor back – it can take a lot of abuse.

 That said, most of the other manufacturers nowadays are using Copeland brand compressors, a great component in its own right, but the Climatuff takes the prize as best in class in my opinion and I’d guess probably most other HVAC experts’ opinions as well.
+(Update 2021 – Trane now uses the same Copeland compressor as their competitors in many models that used the Climatuff when this article was originally written.)

 Aside from the compressor, of the three “premium” brands (Trane, Lennox, and Carrier), you will not find a whole lot of differences in the components themselves.